Admin authentication¶

 Flask shim passes kv to:

-/api/admin/search(admin-mode search)/api/shipment/upsert/api/admin/logout(idempotent β the revoke call itself doesn't block on prior denylist hits)
+/api/admin/search(admin-mode search)/api/shipment/upsert/api/admin/logout(idempotent, since the revoke call itself does not block on prior denylist hits)

-Handlers that don't pass kv keep the pre-M7 behavior (token valid until exp).
+Handlers that do not pass kv keep the pre-M7 behavior (token valid until exp).

 This is deliberate: your custom transport code can opt into revocation per